Image by Dave Burk, Courtesy of SOM

 Thomas Leslie is Professor of Architecture at the University of Illinois Urbana-Champaign where he researches the integration of building sciences and arts, both historically and in contemporary practice.
 He is the author of Chicago Skyscrapers, 1871-1934 and its sequel Chicago Skyscrapers, 1934-1986 (Champaign: University of Illinois Press, 2013 and 2023).
 He is also the author of Beauty's Rigor: Patterns of Production in the Work of Pier Luigi Nervi (University of Illinois Press, 2017).

-After a brief introduction by Museum Director Carol Willis, Tom Leslie discusses the context for postwar innovations in "tube construction" in Chicago, including the key figures Myron Goldsmith and Fazlur Kahn.
+After a brief introduction by Museum Director Carol Willis, Tom Leslie discusses the context for postwar innovations in "tube construction" in Chicago, including the key figures Myron Goldsmith and Fazlur Khan.
 Bill Baker then analyzes SOM's earliest tube structures and places those in a wider context of postwar structural engineering.